HOME • SEARCH • EMAIL • ABOUT

 Godofredo U. Stuart Jr. MD

 This compilation on Philippine medicinal plants is an accident.
 It started with no noble intention.
 Perhaps, the noble intention—the dream —was to build a small school house at the peak of family land in Tiaong, Quezon.
 We were to call it: Liceo Pulang Lupa.
 It was 1998.
 It was a time of seeming resurgence of passions in the youth clamoring for change in a country long mired in corruption.
-Tippling through jiggers of lambanog, I was convinced a revolution was underway, the winds of change were blowing, simmering with La Sallites, Ateneans, and UP activism.
+Tippling with siblings through jiggers of lambanog, I was convinced a revolution was underway, the winds of change were blowing, simmering with La Sallites, Ateneans, and UP spirit of activism.
 It was time to come back, to be part of it.
-A year or two into the construction of Pulang Lupa, the school dream died—a parting of visions.
-The winds of change died, too.
+And. . .

 Of the 350,000 species of higher plants worldwide, about 35,000 have recorded medicinal use, and thousands of animal studies and some human trials have shown support for many of their folkloric uses.
 The World Health Organization estimates that about 80% of total population in developing countries use plants for medicinal purposes.
 There are hundreds of prescription and over-the-counter medicines derived from plants.
 In the U.S. of the top 150 drugs, at least 118 are from natural sources, of which 74 percent are plant based (Ecology Society of America, 1997).
 Many anticancer drugs are plant based: taxol, first isolated from Pacific yew, saves at least 30,000 lives per year in the United States; vincristine and vinblastine are derived from the alkaloids of periwinkle (Catharanthus roseus), known locally as tsitsirika.
-Today, about 40 percent of prescription and OTC medicines come from plant extracts or synthesized plant compounds.
-The use of medicinal plants have expanded as a natural source replacing synthetics in nanotechnology.
-For various niches of rural folk, hand-me-down herbal therapies continue to be mainstay in the treatment of day-to-day aches and pains.

 Although versed in western medicine, I have long been attuned to alternative and complementary medicine.
 Tiaong was a window to a fascinating world of Philippine alternative medicine, rich in lore and religiosity, and malady-causing mythological creatures.
-The town became a school and I the avid student, observing the healing ways of albularyos, hilots and medicos, the fringe modalities of anting-antings, orasyons and bulongs, and their use of medicinal plants for day-to-day maladies.
-My daily hikes from down the village to the construction site at the peak was a primer on a flora of mostly unfamiliar trees, plants, and flowers—my guide calling out names, even folkloric medicinal uses of some.
+The town became a school and I the avid student, extracting countless stories from the rural folk so willing to share their stories, so steeped in religiosity and superstitions, observing the healing ways of albularyos, hilots and medicos, the fringe modalities of anting-antings, orasyons and bulongs, and their use of medicinal plants for day-to-day maladies.

 Early on, as the compilation trudged along, new plant additions were few and far in-between.
 Then I came upon Dr Eduardo Quisumbing's Medicinal Plants of the Philippines, which provided information on botany, folkloric uses, and a modicum of basic phytoconstituents,.
 Shortly after, I stumbled on Dr Domingo Madulid's Pictorial Cyclopedia of Philippine Ornamental Plants.
-(Sources) While neither contained scientific studies, both were a rich trove of vernacular and scientific names, which provided the essential information to initiate a search for scientific and medicinal studies.
+(Sources) While neither contained scientific studies, both were a rich trove of vernacular and scientific names, which provided the basic information to initiate a search for scientific and medicinal studies.

 As the list grew, I kept resetting goals—50 to 100 to 300 to 500 to 700 to . . .
 I was repeatedly advised: "Enough."
 But as the list grew, so did the emails of appreciation from students, researchers, teachers, doctors, healers. alternativists, plant lovers, weekend gardeners, herbal entrepreneurs, and even chefs, delighted by the edibility information.
 As the list grew, so did my obsession—spending four to eight hours a day, sifting through the web for botanical information and scientific studies, searching and photographing vines, flowers,,weeds, leaves and trees, hiking through forests and scaling hills, knocking on doors and intruding on gardens, pulling over whenever and wherever an unfamiliar tree or flower beckons. . . every new find always a "eureka" moment.